maldua/zimbra-foss-builder/README.md

 Note: I personally only use an additional Github account because you cannot set this SSH key as a read-only one.
 You are supposed to use a deploy key but those are attached to a single repo or organisation.

-## About Ubuntu 20.04 builds
+## About current builds

-The current builds are based on Ubuntu 20.04.
-Adding new builds based on other distributions should not be very difficult.
+The current builds are based on Ubuntu and RHEL families Adding new builds based on other distributions should not be very difficult.
 It's just about adding new Dockerfiles based on [https://github.com/Zimbra/zm-base-os](https://github.com/Zimbra/zm-base-os).

 If you don't figure out how to do it please open an issue at: [https://github.com/maldua/zimbra-foss-builder/issues](https://github.com/maldua/zimbra-foss-builder/issues).